 Not all bachelor’s degrees are equal in the labor market.
 For example, two degrees that potentially offer low returns on investment are history and performing arts.
 These degrees are very popular so competition for jobs is fierce because the supply of job seekers is high relative to the available degree specific job openings (predominately in teaching).
 This means that job seekers who hold these degrees must often look outside of their fields for work.
 When looking outside of their fields they face stiff competition because these degrees may lack transferable, in-demand skills.

 Two of the biggest factors in the value of a degree are choice of degree and choice of where to live.
-If you choose to pursue aerospace engineering, you could fetch a median hourly wage of $45.28.
-However, if you live in Eastern Oregon you won’t find work in your field (predominately aerospace manufacturing).
+If you choose to pursue aerospace engineering, you could fetch a median annual wage of $103,979 in Oregon.
+However, if you live in Eastern Oregon you’ll find little work in your field (predominately aerospace manufacturing).
 In Eastern Oregon you’re better off with a degree in teaching, nursing, or business.
 To learn which occupations are in demand in Oregon, go to Qualityinfo.org/pubs and download the Oregon Occupations in Demand spreadsheet found on the middle of the page, right side.
 You can also use the Occupation and Wage Information/Occupational Profiles tool to learn more about an individual occupation.
 This tool is found on QualityInfo.org under the Jobs and Careers section and can be used to view current and projected job openings by location, licensing requirements, educational requirements, schools and training providers, and much more.

 Degrees that offer high monetary return on investment are typically those that translate directly to a specific occupation, which has low supply of qualified workers and high demand from employers.
 Nursing and accounting are two examples of degrees that offer potentially high returns on investment.
-These degrees are directly transferable to two high-demand occupations in Oregon: registered nurse, which had a median hourly wage of $43.58 in 2018; and accountant, which had a median hourly wage of $30.97.
+These degrees are directly transferable to two high-demand occupations in Oregon: registered nurse, which had a median annual wage of $95,368 in 2020; and accountant, which had a median annual wage of $69,243.
 One common theme among current high-wage, high-demand jobs is a relationship to STEM degrees: degrees involving science, technology, engineering, and math.
 Another common theme is management.

 In 2014, the Hamilton Project used data from the American Community Survey to calculate expected annual and career earnings for 80 college majors.
+This information was recently updated to reflect data through 2018 and expanded to include 98 college majors.
 Their interactive graphs allow comparison between majors as well as associate’s degree; some college, no degree; high school diploma; and no diploma.
-Career earnings were $1.39 million (in 2014 dollars) for bachelor’s degree holders in the 50th percentile, $0.74 million for high school graduates, and $0.55 million for non-graduates.
+Career earnings were $1.46 million (in 2018 dollars) for bachelor’s degree holders in the 50th percentile, $0.77 million for high school graduates, and $0.59 million for non-graduates.

 The Value Is in Your Hands